MASILab/PreQual/README.md

 * **pe\_axis:** Phase encoding axis of all the input images.
 We do NOT support different phase encoding axes between different input images at this time.
 The options are i and j and correspond to the first and second dimension of the input images, respectively.
 Note that FSL does not currently support phase encoding in the third dimension (i.e. k, the dimension in which the image slices were acquired, commonly axial for RAS and LAS oriented images).
 This parameter is direction AGNOSTIC.
 The phase encoding directions of the input images along this axis are specified in the dtiQA\_config.csv file.
 See "dtiQA\_config.csv Format" and “Example Phase Encoding Schemes” for more information.

-## Formatting dtiQA\_config.csv
+## Configuration File

-The format for the lines of the configuration CSV file are as follows:
+The format for the lines of the configuration CSV file, dtiQA\_config.csv (must be named exactly), are as follows:

     <image1>,pe_dir,readout_time
     :